|

 Halpin was a partner in a law firm that specialized in multiple

 areas of practice.
-He brings to Grossman & Heavey a broad
+He brings to Grossman, Heavey & Halpin,

 practice base, which gives him a unique perspective in handling